A preferred choice of next-gen business leaders to take key business decisions.

 The role of data in today’s organizations is unquestionable, but the biggest challenge is that not most of us are digitally literate.
 The National Centre for Education Statistics (NCES) evaluated adults’ problem solving and data interpretation skills across 23 countries and the results were shocking.
 The United States, where the world’s biggest data companies are based, ranked 21st out of 23 countries.

-Today, the responsibility of making a data literate society has fallen on the shoulders of organizations.
-Companies like Adobe and Bloomberg have digital academies that train employees to increase their efficiency by learning to analyze data.
+Today, the responsibility of making a data literacy society has fallen on the shoulders of organizations.
+Companies like Adobe and Bloomberg have digital academies that train employees to increase their efficiency by learning to analyze data literacy.

 About a decade ago, organizations wanted competent people for data extraction, SQL, information normalization, and other technologies like big data analysis, parallel processing, and programming languages like R.